 Russo/McEntee Academy teachers have attended the curriculum training for both Benchmark and EnVision, as well as sessions on the Common Core State Standards.
-Teachers have attended IReady professional development provided at the school site.
-The ILT plans for the school-based professional development based on the data, student, and teacher needs.
+Teachers also have access to many professional development opportunities provided either by the district office, county office of education, or the school site.
+Some of the topics that the teachers have engaged in are on the effective integration of technology, supporting English Language learners, understanding and mitigating bias, and other training.